-- (2A) Despite subrule (2), in the circumstances set out in that subrule the rider may instead return to the side of the road, or to the safety area, that he or she has just left, but only if: - (a) at the time the lights change, that side or safety area is closer to him or her than the side or safety area (whichever is the closer) that he or she was heading for at that time; and - (b) he or she does not stay on the road for longer than is necessary to return to that side or safety area. - (3) If, under subrule (2), the rider crosses to the safety area, the rider must remain in the safety area until the bicycle crossing lights change to green. - (4) However, if the rider cannot operate the bicycle crossing lights from the safety area, the rider may cross to the far side of the road when: - (a) the traffic lights change to green or flashing yellow, or there is no red traffic light showing; and - (b) it is safe to do so.
+- (2A) Despite subrule (2), in the circumstances set out in that subrule the rider may instead return to the side of the road, or to the safety area, that the rider has just left, but only if: - (a) at the time the lights change, that side or safety area is closer to the rider than the side or safety area (whichever is the closer) that the rider was heading for at that time; and - (b) the rider does not stay on the road for longer than is necessary to return to that side or safety area. - (3) If, under subrule (2), the rider crosses to the safety area, the rider must remain in the safety area until the bicycle crossing lights change to green. - (4) However, if the rider cannot operate the bicycle crossing lights from the safety area, the rider may cross to the far side of the road when: - (a) the traffic lights change to green or flashing yellow, or there is no red traffic light showing; and - (b) it is safe to do so.